silknow/knowledge-base/README.md

 ```

 ## Stage and Production environment
-1. When deploying to the KG, make sure to prefix the command with the targeted environment container name,
+1. When deploying to the KG, make sure to prefix the command with the targeted environment container name, eg.

+      ```bash
-eg. CONTAINER_NAME=silknow-staging_virtuoso VIRTUOSO_DUMPS_PATH="/var/docker/virtuoso/silknow-staging/data/dumps" ./load_commons.sh
+      CONTAINER_NAME=silknow-staging_virtuoso VIRTUOSO_DUMPS_PATH="/var/docker/virtuoso/silknow-staging/data/dumps" ./load_commons.sh
+      ```

       - Staging: silknow-staging_virtuoso
       - Production: silknow_virtuoso

-2. Or you can also use https://rundeck.tools.eurecom.fr/project/Silknow (domain name has been moved from nerd.eurecom.fr!) which now has a "Deployment Environment" option when running a job.
+      Or you can also use https://rundeck.tools.eurecom.fr/project/Silknow which has a "Deployment Environment" option when running jobs.

-3. The Staging environment is accesible at https://ada-preprod.silknow.org/ and https://ada-preprod.silknow.org/sparql .
+1. The Staging environment is accesible at https://ada-preprod.silknow.org/ and https://ada-preprod.silknow.org/sparql .

 ### Patches